OWASP/OpenCRE/README.md

 * ~   refer use case (search by cre) ~ Done
 * ~   search by standard ~ Done
 * ~ add the ability for a mapping document to have multiple yamls in it ~ Done

-* add db integration of tags
+* add db integration of tags ~ Done
 * ~ add tags in db  (search by tag, export with tags etc) ~ Done
-* add parser integration of tags (parse the new new new spreadsheet template which incorporates tags)
+* add parser integration of tags (parse the new new new spreadsheet template which incorporates tags) ~ Done
-* ~ add search by tag in rest and frontend ~ Done
+* ~ add search by tag in rest ~ Done
 * ~ add dockerfile ~ Done
 * ~ add conditional export (select the standards you want exported get mappings between them)  (gap analysis use case) ~ -- Done
 * ~ add flask cover command from here https://github.com/miguelgrinberg/flasky/blob/master/flasky.py#L33~ Done
 * ~ Make Standards versioned ~ -- Done
 * ~ write frontend  ~ Done
+* make results per page a config item from env ~ Done

+* Add search by tag in frontend
 * make frontend show Graph
 * migrate to new repo
 * add black autoformater